Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 And Speaker McCarthy has been very public about this.

-And that's important because you have to have the speakers say so in order to initiate a contempt proceeding against a senior-level official in the United States government, and the director of the FBI would so qualify since he's the head of law enforcement.
+And that's important because you have to have the Speaker say so in order to initiate a contempt proceeding against a senior level official in the United States government.

 And look to the past to see why that's possible and doable.

-Going to the January 6th committee, they issued subpoenas for two private citizens, Steve Bannon and Peter Navarro.
+Going to the January 6th Committee, they issued subpoenas for two private citizens, Steve Bannon and Peter Navarro.

 And those individuals refused to comply with those congressional subpoenas.